 Assertion subpatterns are not capturing subpatterns, and may not be repeated, because it makes no sense to assert the same thing several times.
 If any kind of assertion contains capturing subpatterns within it, these are counted for the purposes of numbering the capturing subpatterns in the whole pattern.
 However, substring capturing is carried out only for positive assertions, because it does not make sense for negative assertions.

 Lookahead assertions

 Lookahead assertions start with (?= for positive assertions and (?! for negative assertions.
-For example, matches a word followed by a semicolon, but does not include the semicolon in the match, and matches any occurrence of "foo" that is not followed by "bar".
-Note that the apparently similar pattern
+For example, matches a word followed by a semicolon, but does not include the semicolon in the match, and foo(?!bar)

 \w+(?=;)